-6.8.
 Thermal storage

-Thermal storage can be split into two main categories; short term thermal storage (day-to-day or hour-to-hour) or long-term thermal storage (seasonal).
+Thermal storage can be split into two main categories: short-term thermal storage (day-to-day or hour-tohour) or long-term thermal storage (seasonal).
 Short-term thermal storage will usually utilise the latent heat capacity of phase change materials or the heat storage capabilities of thermochemical materials.
 Long-term thermal storage typically utilises water or soil as a storage medium, e.g. in pit thermal storage, borehole thermal storage, aquifer thermal storage or tank thermal storage.

-6.8.1.
-Phase change materials [PCM]
+5.1.3 Phase change materials [PCM]

-Many studies confirm that thermal mass is effective in improving building's interior comfort, in places with high diurnal temperature variation.
-Thermal mass, combined with other passive strategies, can play an important role in the buildings energy efficiency, minimizing the necessity of the traditional conditioning systems.
-The most traditional thermal energy storage (TES) application in building is the thermal mass, but in the contemporary construction the use of lightweight materials and components with low thermal storage capacity, is becoming more common.
-Phase Change Materials (PCM) add the thermal mass benefits to the lightweight constructions [1].
+Many studies confirm that thermal mass effectively improves a building's interior comfort in places with high diurnal temperature variation.
+Thermal mass, combined with other passive strategies, can play an important role in the buildings' energy efficiency, minimizing the necessity of traditional conditioning systems.
+The most traditional thermal energy storage (TES) application in a building is the thermal mass, but in contemporary construction, the use of lightweight materials and components with low thermal storage capacity is becoming more common.
+Phase Change Materials (PCM) add thermal mass benefits to lightweight constructions [1].

-Phase Change Materials (PCM) has large energy heat storage capacity, with an isothermal behaviour during the charging and discharging process [2].
-This means that PCM performs similar to the traditional thermal mass materials with the followings advantages: they are lighter, more flexible and compact, they have higher heat storage density, and they store and release the thermal energy at nearly constant temperature.
-There are PCM for almost any melting/solidification temperatures, researchers have identified a large number of substances with a high latent heat of fusion in any required temperature range [3].
+Phase Change Materials (PCM) have a large energy heat storage capacity and isothermal behaviour during the charging and discharging process [2].
+This means that PCM performs similarly to traditional thermal mass materials with the following advantages: they are lighter, more flexible and compact, they have higher heat storage density, and they store and release thermal energy at nearly constant temperatures.
+There are PCM for almost any melting/solidification temperatures, and researchers have identified a large number of substances with a high latent heat of fusion in any required temperature range [3].

-The latent heat thermal storage is an efficient way to match availability and demand of thermal energy, with respect to time and power.
-The PCM applications contribute to increase both, the buildings energy efficiency and the use of renewable energy.
+The latent heat thermal storage efficiently matches the availability and demand of thermal energy concerning time and power.
+The PCM applications contribute to increasing both the buildings' energy efficiency and the use of renewable energy.
 The PCM applications have been used for both heating and cooling, although new PCM for cooling products have appeared in recent years.
 The wide possibilities of PCM microencapsulation and composite materials have facilitated the integration of latent thermal storage in buildings.

-All kind of Passive and active systems have been presented in all editions of Solar Decathlon Europe Competitions [4] [5], and constitute a very good sample of its better applications.
+All kinds of passive and active systems have been presented in all Solar Decathlon Europe Competitions [4] [5], constituting a very good sample of its better applications.
 Some of them are: